-Score Range ACT Composite ACT English ACT Math
+Score Range ACT Composite ACT English ACT Math ACT Reading ACT Science

 30-36

 24-29

 18-23

 12-17

 6-11

 Below 6

+100% 100% 100% 100% 100%

-C10.Percent of all degree-seeking, first-time, first-year (freshman) students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)
+C10.
+Percent of all degree-seeking, first-time, first-year students who had high school class rank within each of the following ranges (report information for those students from whom you collected high school rank information)

-Assessment Percent Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class } Top half + bottom half = 100%.
-Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshman) students who submitted high school class rank:
+Assessment Percent Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class } Top half + bottom ha Percent in bottom quarter of high school graduating class Percent of total first-time, first-year students who submitted high school class rank:

-- C11.Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA.
+- C11.
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA. - ✓ If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+If you are unable to report these data, please report the ranges for all students.

-Score Range Percent
+Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students)

 Percent who had GPA of 4.0

 Percent who had GPA between 3.75 and 3.99

 Percent who had GPA between 3.50 and 3.74

 Percent who had GPA between 3.25 and 3.49

 Percent who had GPA between 3.00 and 3.24

 Percent who had GPA between 2.50 and 2.99

 Percent who had GPA between 2.0 and 2.49

 Percent who had GPA between 1.0 and 1.99

 Percent who had GPA below 1.0

+Totals should = 100% 0.00 0.00 0.00

 C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:
+Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA:

-Average High School GPA
+Average High School GPA 3.84

-Percent of total first-time, first-year (freshman) students who submitted high school GPA:
+Percent of total first-time, first-year students who submitted high school GPA: